-Hans-Joachim Watzke says that the club are working round the clock to find a replacement for the Poland international following confirmation of his summer move to Bayern Munich
+Borussia Dortmund CEO Hans-Joachim Watzke says that the club are working "flat-out" to find a replacement for Robert Lewandowski after the forward agreed a contract with Bayern Munich.

 The Bavarians announced on Saturday that the forward will join them on a five-year deal once his contract with BVB expires this summer.